This blueberry compote is thick, glossy, and packed with real blueberry flavor, with a touch of lemon to keep it bright and perfectly balanced.

 Description

-Delicious homemade blueberry compote with fresh or frozen blueberries, sugar and lemon juice and lemon zest (for a 1 cup jar, approx. 300 g).
+Delicious homemade blueberry compote made with fresh or frozen blueberries, sugar, lemon juice, and lemon zest (for about 1 cup / 300 g).

 Ingredients